bpetit/blog/content/posts/sre-for-climate.md

 author: Benoit Petit
 ---

-**Disclaimer**: As I'm used to the french/european tech industry context, I may be strongly biased and talk about general principles or views that do not apply to other contexts.
-Feel free to reach me on any social plarform or via email to discuss about those perceptions differences.

 ![A lezard](/lizard.cleaned.jpg)

 Site Reliability Engineering's goal is to ensure that software systems and services that are created in an organization are made to evolve easily and especially to be **extremely reliable**.